-A large deciding factor for many students when choosing a college, is size.
+A large deciding factor for many students when choosing a college is size.
 Do they want to go to a small or big school?
-As a student, you find your perfect college match in terms of the community it is located, a top ranked program for the major you choose, a generous financial aid package, but there is one issue.
-You worry the classes will be too big for you to adequately learn the material, to feel heard, and get help when needed.
+As a student, you find your perfect college match in terms of the community it is located, a top-ranked program for the major you choose, a generous financial aid package, but there is one issue.
+You worry the classes will be too big for you to adequately learn the material, to feel heard, and to get help when needed.
 However, large schools still can have small class sizes.
-Additionally, he question is, does class size matter?
+Additionally, the question is, does class size matter?

 What is your favorite type of class environment?
 Comment below!